enpjp/MBSE.utils/README.md

     install(dependencies = TRUE, build_vignettes = TRUE)

-But never use `build_vignettes()` as, apparently, bad things will happen to the state of package code.
+But take care if you use `build_vignettes()` as, apparently, bad things can happen to the state of package code.